dojt/OSQplus100/README.md

-# OSQplus100
-No secret Intellectual Property here !!!
+# Do not add any confidential Intellectual Property here!